 This document provides guidance on how measurement uncertainty can be estimated and be applied in the field of medical testing.
-The aim is to provide a general overview of the measurement uncertainty concept, and practical guidelines to assist medical laboratories meet and comply with laboratory accreditation requirements of ISO 15189:2007 "Medical laboratories - Particular requirements for quality and competence".
+The aim is to provide a general overview of the measurement uncertainty concept, and practical guidelines to assist medical laboratories meet and comply with laboratory accreditation requirements of ISO 15189 "Medical Laboratories -Requirements for quality and competence".